-- The practice appeared clean and well maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff.
+• The practice appeared clean and well maintained.

-- The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had most of the staff recruitment information required by the Regulations. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff were providing preventive care and supporting patients to ensure better oral health. - The appointment system took account of patients' needs. - Staff felt involved and supported and worked well as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements. - Audits at the practice did not always have action plans or learning points to demonstrate that improvements had been achieved.
+- The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff. - The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had the staff recruitment information required by the Regulations. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff were providing preventive care and supporting patients to ensure better oral health. - The appointment system took account of patients' needs. - Staff felt involved and supported and worked well as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.